Polarized Antimatter in the Proton from Global QCD Analysis

-{\it QCD analysis.---}\ The extracted unpolarized PDFs are nearly identical to those from the recent unpolarized JAM analyses~\cite{Cocuzza:2021cbi, Cocuzza:2021rfn}, while the pion and kaon FFs are consistent with those from Ref.~\cite{Ethier:2017zbq}.
-In this work we focus on the polarized PDFs, extracted from an analysis of over 900 Monte Carlo samples.
+{\it QCD analysis.---}\ The extracted unpolarized PDFs are nearly identical to those from the recent unpolarized JAM analyses~\cite{Cocuzza:2021cbi, Cocuzza:2021rfn}, while the FFs are consistent with those from Ref.~\cite{Moffat:2021dji}.
+In this work we focus on the polarized PDFs, extracted from an analysis of over 1,000 Monte Carlo samples.
 The polarized antiquark asymmetry is shown in \fref{f.asym} and indicates a clear nonzero sea asymmetry for $0.01 < x < 0.3$.
-The inclusion of positivity constraints significantly reduces the uncertainties at $x \gtrsim 0.1$, since the polarized sea quarks are restricted by the size of the unpolarized sea quarks.
-Compared to the results without the RHIC $W$ data, our analysis shows that $\pub-\pdb$ constrained by polarized DIS and SIDIS data alone is consistent with zero, as previously found in Ref.~\cite{Ethier:2017zbq}.
-This further emphasizes the importance of the STAR $W$ data for the extraction of the polarized antiquark asymmetry.
+The inclusion of positivity constraints significantly reduces the uncertainties at $x \gtrsim 0.2$, since the polarized sea quarks are restricted by the size of the unpolarized sea quarks.
+In contrast to the final result, the results without the RHIC $W$ data are consistent with zero for $x \gtrsim 0.07$, illustrating the importance of the STAR $W$ data for the extraction of the polarized antiquark asymmetry in the intermediate-$x$ region.

 In Fig.~\ref{f.asym} we also compare our results to the asymmetries from the DSSV~\cite{deFlorian:2009vb} and NNPDF~\cite{Nocera:2014gqa} groups.
-Interestingly, the DSSV analysis~\cite{deFlorian:2009vb}, which included SIDIS data, found a positive asymmetry for $x \lesssim 0.1$.
-We find that such an extraction depends strongly on positivity constraints, as well as on the propagation of FF uncertainties, and polarized PDF parametrization choice.
-To demonstrate this, we have carried out a ``DSSV-like'' analysis that excludes RHIC $W/Z$ data, imposes positivity constraints and SU(3) symmetry, fixes the FFs to the DSS fit~\cite{deFlorian:2007aj}, and uses the polarized PDF parametrization from Ref.~\cite{deFlorian:2009vb}.
-These choices, none of which involve the addition of data, greatly reduce the uncertainties on the asymmetry and generate a positive $\pub-\pdb$ for $x$ below $\approx 0.1$, suggesting that the asymmetry from the DSSV analysis~\cite{deFlorian:2009vb} may be driven by parametrization bias and theory assumptions rather than by data.
+The DSSV fit~\cite{deFlorian:2009vb} is qualitatively similar to our result without the RHIC $W$ data, as expected, with significantly smaller errors at high $x$ due to the inclusion of positivity constraints.
+The differences in the shape at $x \lesssim 0.1$ may be attributable to the propagation of FF uncertainties and polarized PDF parametrization choice.

 The NNPDF result~\cite{Nocera:2014gqa}, on the other hand, shows only a slight deviation from zero at high values of $x$.
 This is consistent with this fit taking the DSSV result~\cite{deFlorian:2009vb} as the prior for $\pub$ and $\pdb$, but with 4$\sigma$ uncertainty, and including the older STAR $W$ data \cite{STAR:2014afm} in their reweighting analysis.
-Our analysis is thus the first data-driven extraction of a nonzero polarized antiquark asymmetry.
+Our analysis is thus the first extraction of a nonzero polarized antiquark asymmetry in the intermediate-$x$ region, where model calculations generally indicate the largest effects~\cite{Diakonov:1997, Wakamatsu:1999vf, Bourrely:2015kla}.

 The results for the light quark polarization ratios $\Delta q/q$ are shown in \fref{f.pol}.
 As is well known, the polarization is positive for $u$ quarks and negative for $d$ quarks.
 Without positivity constraints, a nonzero ratio can be extracted for $u$ up to $x \approx 0.8$ and for $d$ up to $x \approx 0.6$.
 With positivity constraints this is extended further up to $x \approx 0.85$ and $x \approx 0.7$ for $u$ and $d$, respectively.
 Given the phenomenological interest in the behavior of $\Delta q/q$ as \mbox{$x \to 1$}~\cite{Brodsky:1994kg, Jimenez-Delgado:2013boa, Jimenez-Delgado:2014xza}, our simultaneous extraction of unpolarized and helicity PDFs including the $W$-lepton data provides the most reliable determination of the ratios to date.